-Through funding from the Towns for Tomorrow grant program, the BC Community Recreation Program, Northern Development Initiative Trust and the Cariboo Chilcotin Beetle Action Coalition, 18 wheelchair accessible trails have been completed:
+Through funding from the Towns for Tomorrow grant program, the BC Community Recreation Program, Northern Development Initiative Trust, the Cariboo Chilcotin Beetle Action Coalition and the BC Rural Dividend Fund, 18 wheelchair accessible trails have been completed:

 The Cariboo Regional District hopes to continue this exciting initiative, working with partners, including local community groups, to research and choose additional sites for the development of wheelchair accessible trails.

 Page last modified: November 08, 2017 09:03:15 PST